Installation and Performance at the Krefeld Art Museum, from May 24 to October 6, 2024

 Size: Variable

-Epstein calls the bar at the center „the so-called present.“ It serves as a meeting point: visitors can survey the complex installation from there and leaf through the diaries of the isolated characters.
-This afternoon, the bar is „activated.“ A tall bartender with wild curls is present in the exhibition at selected times, serving drinks to the guests.
-As time flies over a glass of Crémant, the line between what was clearly art and what was supposed to be familiar everyday life upon entering the room increasingly blurs.
+The bar at the center bears the name „die sogenannte Gegenwart“ (the so-called present).
+It serves as a meeting point: from there, visitors can overlook the complex installation and leaf through the diaries of the scattered characters.
+On this afternoon, the bar is „activated“.
+A tall bartender with wild curls is present in the exhibition at selected times and serves drinks to the guests.
+While time flies over the Crémant, the boundary of what—upon entering the room—was still supposed to be clearly art and what was familiar everyday life, blurs more and more.

 Realized with the kind support of the Stiftung der Sparda-Bank West, Party.Rent Group, and the Schauspielhaus Düsseldorf.

-An archive box full of special surprises awaits you.
-It is reminiscent of the historical concept of the „Museumexpress“, a miniature museum experience that was already presented in various forms by artists such as Hilma af Klint and Marcel Duchamp in the early 20th century.
+It recalls the historical concept of the Museum in a Box, a miniature museum experience that was presented in various forms by artists such as Hilma af Klint and Marcel Duchamp in the early 20th century.

 Photos by Dirk Rose